slush0/libtropic-python/README.md

 Python SDK for the TROPIC01 secure element from [Tropic Square](https://tropicsquare.com).

+ >[!WARNING]
+ > This is a community-driven project.
+The code is not officially supported or maintained by Tropic Square.
+ > Tropic Square is not responsible for this code.
+Do not use it for production unless you know what you are doing.

 ## ⚠️ Disclaimers

 - **SPI interface has not been tested** — the native Linux SPI transport is implemented but remains untested on real hardware.